Updated May 4, 2021

 Remember: you can apply to renew your passport at any time, regardless of its expiry date.
 However, as of September 2018, any unexpired time on your previous passport will be lost due to a policy change from the Passport Office.
 Previously, you could carry up to nine months over.

 For non-EU travel, Brexit will have little effect.
-For travel to EU and EEA countries after Brexit, the Home Office advises that you should have a minimum of six months left on your passport on the day you leave the UK.
-However, the EU says something different: it says that you need at least three months left on your passport from your intended date of departure from the EU.
-We will update this guide again if and when the rules are aligned.
-In the meantime, we recommend following the Home Office guidelines.
+For travel to EU and EEA countries after Brexit, you will now need a minimum of six months left on your passport on the day you return to the UK.
+Previously, your passport only needed to be valid for the duration of your stay in the EU.

 Note that passports that still carry the European Union wording will be valid until they expire.